nyorain/tokonoma/README.md

 ## Licenses

-Unless stated otherwise, the code is available under the MIT license (see LICENSE, some projects may use GPL, they have their own LICENSE file in their src/ folder then).
+Unless stated otherwise, the code is available under the MIT license, see LICENSE.
+Some projects (mainly the ones where some time was invested or new techniques developed, like `rays`, `repro`, `iro` or `smooth-shadow`) may use GPL or other licenses, they have their own LICENSE file in their src/ folder then.
 Additional external licenses for distributed code/assets:

 - `assets/LiberationSans-*.ttf`: [SIL Open Font License 1.1](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL#5667e9e4)